Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 Using FIPA for negotiation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we explain a more complex protocol designed to facilitate negotiation.
+In this section, we explain a more complex protocol designed to facilitate negotiation.

 It follows FIPA specifications.
 Citing
 `Wikipedia <https://en.wikipedia.org/wiki/Foundation_for_Intelligent_Physical_Agents>`_: